 TIP!
 Use custom data to include info you know about your survey takers in the survey results.

-Follow the formatting instructions in SurveyMonkey as you import your recipients to make sure you don't encounter any errors.
+The formatting instructions in SurveyMonkey update dynamically based on how you choose to import recipients and help make sure you don't encounter any errors.

 +12223334444 Name: +15556667777